Ariyavongsagatanana (Amborn Ambaro): Early life

-Amborn Prasatthapong was born on 26 June 1927 at Mueang Ratchaburi, Ratchaburi Province to Nab and Tarn Prasatthapong, the second child of nine children.
+Amborn Prasatthapong was born on 26 June 1927 at Mueang Ratchaburi, Ratchaburi Province to Nab and Tarn Prasatthapong, the second born of nine siblings.
 He was educated at Thewa Nukhro primary school in Lopburi.
 In 1937 he was ordained as a Samanera (or novice monk) at Wat Sattanat Pariwat in Ratchaburi.
 He studied the Pali language and graduated with a fourth level certificate in Pali studies in 1947.

 Monkhood

-On 9 May 1948 Amborn was ordained as a full bhikkhu, with the Dhamma name of Ambaro, in the Dhammayuttika Nikaya at Wat Ratchabophit in Bangkok, with Vasana Vāsano as his preceptor.
+On 9 May 1948, Amborn was ordained as a full bhikkhu, with the Dhamma name of Ambaro, in the Dhammayuttika Nikaya at Wat Ratchabophit in Bangkok, with Vasana Vāsano as his preceptor.
 Vasana Vāsano later became the 18th Supreme Patriarch of Thailand, reigning from 1973 to 1988.
-In 1950 Ambaro graduated with a sixth level in Pali studies.
+In 1950, Ambaro graduated with a sixth level in Pali studies.
 He continued his education at the Mahamakut Buddhist University, obtaining a degree in religious studies in 1957.
 And at the Banaras Hindu University in India, graduating with a master's degree in history and archaeology in 1969.

-In 2009 he was presented with an honorary doctorate degree by Mahamakut Buddhist University.
-In 2010 he was presented with an honorary doctorate by Mahachulalongkornrajavidyalaya University.
+In 2009, he was presented with an honorary doctorate degree by Mahamakut Buddhist University.
+In 2010, he was presented with an honorary doctorate by Mahachulalongkornrajavidyalaya University.